 Function of Apostrophe

-By employing apostrophe in their literary works, writers try to bring abstract ideas or non-existent persons to life so that the nature of emotions they want to communicate get across in a better way because it is more convenient for the readers to relate themselves to the abstract emotions when they observe it in their natural surroundings.
+By employing apostrophe in their literary works, writers try to bring abstract ideas or non-existent persons to life so that the nature of emotions they want to communicate gets across in a better way – because it is more convenient for the readers to relate themselves to the abstract emotions when they observe them in their natural surroundings.
 In addition, the use of apostrophe motivates the readers to develop a perspective that is fresh as well as creative.